Eritrea: Climate

+Biodiversity

 Eritrea has several species of mammals and a rich avifauna of 560 species of birds.

-Eritrea is home to an abundant amount of big game species.
+Eritrea is home to a large number of mammals; 126 species of mammals, 90 species of reptiles, and 19 species of amphibians have been recorded.
 Enforced regulations have helped in steadily increasing their numbers throughout Eritrea.
 Mammals commonly seen today include the Abyssinian hare, African wild cat, Black-backed jackal, African golden wolf, Genet, Ground squirrel, pale fox, Soemmerring's gazelle, and warthog.
 Dorcas gazelle are common on the coastal plains and in Gash-Barka.

 Lions are said to inhabit the mountains of the Gash-Barka Region.
 Dik-diks may be found in many areas.
 The endangered African wild ass may be seen in Denakalia Region.
 Other local wildlife include bushbuck, duikers, greater kudu, Klipspringer, African leopards, oryx, and crocodiles.
 The spotted hyena is widespread and fairly common.

-Historically, a small population of African bush elephants were known to roam in some parts of the country.
+Historically, a small population of African bush elephants roamed some parts of the country.
 Between 1955 and 2001 there were no reported sightings of elephant herds, however, and they were thought to have fallen victim to the war of independence.
 In December 2001, a herd of approximately 30, including 10 juveniles, was observed in the vicinity of the Gash River.
 The elephants seemed to have formed a symbiotic relationship with olive baboons.
-The baboons use the water holes dug by the elephants and the elephants seem to be taking advantage of vocalizations made by baboons from the tree-tops as an early warning system.
+The baboons use the water holes dug by the elephants and the elephants seem to be taking advantage of vocalizations made by baboons from the tree tops as an early warning system.
 It is estimated that there are approximately 100 African bush elephant left in Eritrea, the most northerly of the East African elephants.

-The endangered African wild dog (Lycaon pictus) was previously found in Eritrea, but is now deemed extirpated from the entire country.
+The endangered African wild dog (Lycaon pictus) was previously found in Eritrea but is now deemed extirpated from the entire country.
 In Gash-Barka, snakes such as saw-scaled viper are common.
 Puff adder and red spitting cobra are widespread and may be found even in the highlands.
-In the coastal areas, marine species that are common include dolphin, dugong, whale shark, turtles, marlin, swordfish, and manta ray.
+In the coastal areas, common marine species include dolphin, dugong, whale shark, turtles, marlin, swordfish, and manta ray.
+500 fish species, 5 marine turtles, 8 or more cetaceans, and the dugong have been recorded in the country.